nosqlbench/nosqlbench/engine-cli/src/main/resources/findmax.md

 your statements or statement blocks with the appropriate phase tags from schema, rampup, main, for example.

-- `schematags=phase:schema` - The tag filter for schema statements.
+- `schematags=block:"schema.*"` - The tag filter for schema statements.
   Findmax will run a schema phase with 1 thread by default.
-- `maintags=phase:main` - The tag filter for the main workload.
+- `maintags=block:main` - The tag filter for the main workload.
 This is the workload that is started and run in the background for all of the sampling windows.